-Deep vein, arterial and venous thrombosis in children are treated with care at the Johns Hopkins All Children’s Cancer & Blood Disorders Institute.
+Venous and arterial thrombosis (blood clots in the veins and arteries) in children are treated with care at the Johns Hopkins All Children’s Cancer & Blood Disorders Institute.

-The Pediatric Thrombosis Program combines the expertise of Johns Hopkins All Children's and Johns Hopkins Medicine to help children who have developed a blood clot in the veins (venous thrombosis) or arteries (arterial thrombosis).
-The program extends from inpatient to outpatient care, consultation and access to the latest research developments in treatment via leadership and participation in clinical trials.
+The Thrombosis Program at Johns Hopkins All Children's Hospital helps children who have developed or are at risk for developing a blood clot in their veins or arteries.
+The program extends from inpatient to outpatient care, consultation, and access to the latest research developments in treatment through leadership and participation in clinical trials.